vroby65/mouse-mover/README.md

 The program will start moving the mouse cursor every 10 seconds by default.
 You can modify the interval by editing the source code and recompiling the program.

 To stop the program, press `Ctrl+C` in the terminal where it is running.

+## Uninstallation

+To uninstall the `mouse_mover` program, execute the following command in your terminal:

+sudo make uninstall

 ## License